25 Years of Innocence

 25 Years of Innocence (25 lat niewinności.
 Sprawa Tomka Komendy) is a 2020 Polish drama film written by Andrzej Golda and directed by Jan Holoubek.
 It is based on true story of Tomasz Komenda, a young man who was wrongly accused of brutal murder and sentenced to 25 years in prison.
 The film stars Piotr Trojan as Tomasz, and Agata Kulesza as his mother, Teresa Klemańska.

 25 Years of Innocence received critical acclaim and saw commercial success grossing $4,027,477 in box office.
 At the 2021 Polish Film Awards, 25 Years of Innocence received record 15 nominations, winning seven awards include for, Best Director, Best Actor (Trojan), Best Actress (Kulesza) and Best Supporting Actor (Frycz).
-It also received two Awards at the Gdynia Film Festival.
+It also received two Awards at the Polish Film Festival.

 Plot

 The film centers on a young man who was falsely accused for rape and was imprisoned for 25 years.